 Any supplies/materials purchase that contributes to the running of a personal business such as writing instruments, stationery, ink cartridges, dry eraser boards, etc. are eligible as tax deductions.
 Furniture used exclusively for professional purposes, such as desks and chairs, can also be written off.

+If you drive for business purposes, you should track miles for taxes.
 Some industries necessitate travel and, as long as these expenditures have a direct connection to doing business, freelancers can claim them as tax deductions.
 If you want to record your deductions automatically, try an expense tracker for travel write-offs.

 Most modern businesses, large and small, need an online and print presence, like ads and social media activity, to find and reach their target customer audiences.
 These costs directly contribute to the success of the business and are tax-deductible.